The Choir at the End of Privacy

 III.
 The Archive Learns to Grieve

-Nia became an archivist because she did not trust machines with loss.
+Nia became an archivist because she did not trust machines with loss, and because the only thing worse than not trusting them was leaving the work to people who did.

-"You are grieving before the person is gone," Vale said after an interview with a dockworker whose failing lungs had forced an early continuity upload.
+"You are grieving before the person is gone," Quire said, after an interview with a dockworker whose lungs had failed early enough to force the upload while he could still object to it.

 "I inferred it from your breathing."